195th Fighter Squadron: California Air National Guard

-The wartime 410th Fighter Squadron was re-activated and re-designated as the 195th Fighter Squadron.
-It was allotted to the California Air National Guard, on 24 May 1946.
+The 410th Squadron was redesignated the 195th Fighter Squadron.
+It was allotted to the National Guard on 24 May 1946.
 It was organized at Van Nuys Airport, California on 16 September 1946.
-The 195th Fighter Squadron was entitled to the history, honors, and colors of the 410th.
-The squadron was equipped with F-51D Mustangs and was assigned to the 146th Fighter Group, also at Van Nuys Airport by the National Guard Bureau.
+The squadron was equipped with P-51D Mustangs and was assigned to the 146th Fighter Group, also at Van Nuys Airport.

 As part of the Continental Air Command Fourth Air Force, the squadron trained for tactical fighter missions and air-to-air combat.
 The unit was called to active federal service on 1 March 1951 for duty in the Korean War.
-Its parent 146th FG was transferred to Moody AFB, Georgia, where it trained pilots for Air Training Command.
-The 195th FS, however, remained at Van Nuys Airport as part of the Air Defense Command 28th Air Division.
-It was released from active duty and returned to California state control on 11 December 1952.
+Its parent 146th Group moved to Moody Air Force Base, Georgia, where it trained pilots.
+The 195th, however, remained at Van Nuys Airport.

-After the Korean War, the squadron was equipped with the long-range F-51H Mustang and remained a part of Air Defense Command, in February 1954, it was equipped with F-86A Sabre jet interceptors.
+After the Korean War, the squadron was equipped with the long-range F-51H Mustang and retained an air defense mission.
+In February 1954, it was equipped with F-86A Sabre jet interceptors.
 By July 1955 the transition from the F-51H Mustang to the F-86A Sabre was complete.
-The squadron was re-designated a Fighter Interceptor unit with an air defense mission for the Los Angeles area.
+The squadron was redesignated a fighter interceptor unit with an air defense mission for the Los Angeles area.
 During the 1950s, the squadron received newer F-86F Sabres in 1957 and later F-86H Sabre day interceptors in 1959.